caiobacode/Animate-Timer/README.md

 Linkedin icon:  Click to open a new window in my linkedin profile.

-Github ícone:  Click to open a new window in my github profile.
+Github icon:  Click to open a new window in my github profile.

 Minutes Input: You can choose the minutes of the timer - You can only choose numbers between 0 and 99